jedisct1/libsodium.js/README.md

 ### Usage with global definitions, for web browsers

-1. Copy all the files from [this directory](https://github.com/jedisct1/libsodium.js/tree/master/dist/browsers/) to your project.
+1. Copy the files from [this directory](https://github.com/jedisct1/libsodium.js/tree/master/dist/browsers/) to your project.

 2. Define a `sodium` object in the global namespace, along with a callback function in `sodium.onload`.
 This function will be called after the Sodium library is loaded and initialized.